The Return of Color: A Resurgence of Bold Earth and Jewel Tones

 Why follow the crowd and paint all of your cabinetry a white or grey?
 Have fun and embrace the power of a good color pop!
 For a no-holds-barred statement, paint both top and bottom cabinets the same vibrant shade.
 Or, for a more subtle nudge towards the color realm, try painting only your kitchen island a bold color or try tuxedo cabinets with the uppers a white or grey and the lowers a bright and cheery hue.
 Of course, cabinets aren’t relegated to only the kitchen - bathroom vanities, built-in hutches, and more are all excellent canvasses for an infusion of color.

 Smaller accents throughout your home can have just as big of an impact as a wall-to-wall painted space.
-Front doors, breakfast nooks, or even small powder rooms or entryways suddenly come to life with a new coat of personality-filled color, helping your home stand out from the crowd.
+Front doors, breakfast nooks, area rugs, or even small powder rooms or entryways suddenly come to life with a new layer of personality-filled color, helping your home stand out from the crowd.
 And the best part?
-By sticking to smaller areas, it’s easier to change out on a whim down the road.
+By sticking to smaller areas or decor pieces, it’s easier to change out on a whim down the road.